AN SCI 1 — COOPERATIVE EDUCATION/CO-OP IN ANIMAL SCIENCES

 AN SCI 110 — ANIMAL HANDLING

-Hands-on course that gives students an understanding of livestock handling techniques, proper restraint, administering injections, and drawing blood samples.
-Students also learn about animal response to human presence and the effect of facility design on animal behavior.
+Hands-on course that provides an understanding of livestock handling techniques, proper restraint, administering injections, and drawing blood samples.
+Learn about animal response to human presence and the effect of facility design on animal behavior.

 AN SCI 200 — THE BIOLOGY AND APPRECIATION OF COMPANION ANIMALS